 These Propane tanks are for commercial, industrial and agricultural applications.

 Whilst vertical installation is possible, the vast majority of bullets are horizontal installations.

 They range in size from ½ tonne to 40 tonnes and larger.

-ISO tank containers are LPG storage vessels mounted within a standardised framework.
+ISO tank containers are Propane gas storage vessels mounted within a standardised framework.

 The standardised framework is built to ISO (International Organisation for Standardisation) standards, just like a standard (closed steel box) shipping container.

 Typical LPG ISO tank sizing is 6.05m (20ft) long, 2.4m wide and 2.55m high, although other sizes also exist, including 12.2m (40ft) versions.

 Capacity of the 6m ISO LPG tank is 24,000-25,000 litres or around 12 tonnes of Propane.